sbslee/fuc/docs/cli.rst

 .. code-block:: text

    $ fuc bam-depth -h
-   usage: fuc bam-depth [-h] [--bed PATH] [--region TEXT] [--zero]
-                        bams [bams ...]
+   usage: fuc bam-depth [-h] [--regions TEXT [TEXT ...]] [--zero] bams [bams ...]

-   Compute read depth from SAM/BAM/CRAM files.
+   Compute per-base read depth from BAM files.

-   By default, the command will count all reads within the alignment files.
-You can specify regions of interest with --bed or --region.
-When you do this, pay close attention to the 'chr' string in contig names (e.g. 'chr1' vs. '1').
-   Note also that --region requires the input files be indexed.
+   Under the hood, the command computes read depth using the 'samtools depth' command.

    Positional arguments:
      bams                  One or more input BAM files.
 Alternatively, you can provide a text file (.txt, .tsv, .csv, or .list) containing one BAM file per line.

    Optional arguments:
      -h, --help            Show this help message and exit.
-     --bed PATH     BED file.
-Cannot be used with --region.
-     --region TEXT  Target region ('chrom:start-end').
-Cannot be used with --bed.
+     --regions TEXT [TEXT ...]
+                           By default, the command counts all reads in BAM files, which can be excruciatingly slow for large files (e.g. whole genome sequencing).
+Therefore, use this argument to only output positions in given regions.
+Each region must have the format chrom:start-end and be a half-open interval with (start, end].
+This means, for example, chr1:100-103 will extract positions 101, 102, and 103.
+                           Alternatively, you can provide a BED file (compressed or uncompressed) to specify regions.
+Note that the 'chr' prefix in contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the input BAM's contig names.
      --zero                Output all positions including those with zero depth.

-   [Example] To specify regions with a BED file:
+   [Example] Specify regions with a BED file:
-     $ fuc bam-depth \
+     $ fuc bam-depth 1.bam 2.bam \
-     --bam 1.bam 2.bam \
-     --bed in.bed > out.tsv
+     --regions in.bed > out.tsv

-   [Example] To specify regions manually:
+   [Example] Specify regions manually:
-     $ fuc bam-depth \
+     $ fuc bam-depth bam.list \
-     --fn bam.list \
-     --region chr1:100-200 > out.tsv
+     --regions chr1:100-200 chr2:400-500 > out.tsv

 bam-head
 ========